Stage 2 HSIE Geography | Waste warriors incursion

 We all have a responsibility to care for our environment and reducing our waste is an easy place to start.
 In this full day incursion students will be inspired to become waste warriors and join the zero litter challenge.
 They will be introduced to the concepts of waste through stories, games, art and self reflection to rethink, reduce and recycle.
-A litter audit will be conducted and practical steps to manage school waste will be considered using the waste heirachy pyramid.
+A litter audit will be conducted and practical steps to manage school waste will be considered using the waste hierarchy pyramid.

 Students will be introduced to the Georges Riverkeeper, an organisation that advocates for and protects the Georges River.
 They want zero litter in the Georges River.
 To this end, they educate the community on waste and organise volunteer clean up days to remove waste pollution from the river.

-Essential information
+Program information

 Suggested timetable

-Sessions Classes 1 and 2
+Classes 1 and 2

 Morning session Investigating litter